FLY SAFE & SMOOTH

 - Get lined up on the center line and straight first and then take a mental snap shot of what it looks like every time.

 - Getting the tail up too quickly.
 You can let it come a little after about 35 mph or more but let it come up slow and just a little bit.
-You can't see any better
+You can't see any better over

 - Steer it with you feet not the stick.
 Aileron for wind correction and to keep pressure on the upwind wing in a cross wind and rudder to keep ti straight.